rhjdjong/PythonMatters/_posts/2019-11-18-Everything-is-an-object-part-1-identity.md

 But the object’s identity can be re-used after the object is garbage-collected, hence time-wise unique.
 Note that the object’s identity is _not_ the object’s name.
-There can be multiple names that refer to the same object – or no name at all.
+There can be multiple names that refer to the same object &mdash; or no name at all.
 And at some later time, each and any of those names may refer to any other object.
 The identity of an object remains the same though, and is unique for that object during the object’s lifetime.